Azure/azure-sdk-for-java/sdk/eventgrid/azure-messaging-eventgrid/README.md

 Event Grid supports multiple schemas for encoding events.
 When an Event Grid Topic or Domain is created, you specify the schema that will be used when publishing events.
-While you may configure your topic to use a _custom schema_ it is more common to use the already defined _Event Grid schema_ or _CloudEvents 1.0 schema_.
+While you may configure your topic to use a _custom schema_ it is more common to use the already defined [EventGridEvent schema](https://docs.microsoft.com/en-us/azure/event-grid/event-schema) or [CloudEvent schema](https://docs.microsoft.com/en-us/azure/event-grid/cloud-event-schema).
-[CloudEvents](https://cloudevents.io/) is a Cloud Native Computing Foundation project which produces a specification for describing event data in a common way.
-Regardless of what schema your topic or domain is configured to use, `EventGridPublisherClient` will be used to publish events to it.
+CloudEvent is a Cloud Native Computing Foundation project which produces a specification for describing event data in a common way.
+Event Grid service is compatible with the [CloudEvent specification](https://cloudevents.io/) Regardless of what schema your topic or domain is configured to use, `EventGridPublisherClient` will be used to publish events to it.
 However, you must use the correct method for
 publishing: